 Short boat tours from Provo take you to this amazing Bay.
 There are many companies as well that may offer you comfortable day trips to the place.
 You may also access a Kayak to reach the location.
-With so many options available, what’s stopping you from exploring the unique waters of the Caribbean sea?
+With so many options available, what’s stopping you from exploring the unique waters of the Caribbean Sea?

 1.10.Explore the Tiny Island of Turks and Caicos: Salt Cay!

 Life is quiet at Salt Cay.
-The tranquility of the place without paved roads and cars enriches the island experience even more.
+The tranquillity of the place without paved roads and cars enriches the island experience even more.
 Accelerate your traveler’s spirit by starting your journey at the cute airport and going to the limestone block buildings in Balfour Town!
 The sea salt industry here is very popular.
 Salt Cay’s ecological value has secured its place as a World Heritage Site by UNESCO.

 1.11.
 West Harbor Bluff: a Birder’s Arena

-You can also explore an exciting site called Bonefish Point near West harbor bluff.
+You can also explore an exciting site called Bonefish Point near West Harbor Bluff.
 Rich marine life like schooling fish, starfish, colorful reef fish, and stingrays enhance the beauty of its turquoise water.

 Along with the natural beauty, this place also has its dangers.
 Crimes may occur for its remoteness.
 Go ahead and have a look at the safety tips.
 Also, you will find poisonous trees and shrubs like coral sumac trees.
 Keep away from these, for these are notorious for causing skin blisters.
-Keeping these safety measures in mind, enjoy exploration at West harbor bluff!
+Keeping these safety measures in mind, enjoy exploration at West Harbor Bluff!

 1.12.
 Pillory Beach: a Cockburn Town Special